josepht96/learning/notes/k8s/CKAD.md

 **startupProbe**
 Indicates whether the application within the container is started.
 All other probes are disabled if a startup probe is provided, until it succeeds.
 If the startup probe fails, the kubelet kills the container, and the container is subjected to its restart policy.
 If a container does not provide a startup probe, the default state is Success.

+When a liveness probe fails, it signals to OpenShift that the probed container is dead and should be restarted.
+When a readiness probe fails, it indicates to OpenShift that the container being probed is not ready to receive incoming network traffic.
+The application might become ready in the future, but it should not receive traffic now.

 ### memory limits

 requests cannot exceed limits.
 Controller will terminate pod if it exceeds limits.